-The B.A. or B.S. degree in Women's Studies consists of 45 semester hours, of which 33 must be taken from WST or WSH prefixes or from other prefixes designated as part of the major.
+The B.A. or B.S. degree in Women's Studies consists of 45 semester hours (with a grade of "C" or higher), of which 33 must be taken from WST or WSH prefixes or from other prefixes designated as part of the major.
 The other 12 must be in closely related fields chosen in consultation with an academic advisor.
 At least 36 of the 45 semester hours required for the major must be completed in upper-division courses.
 In addition, for the B.S. degree, students must complete six hours in statistics, computer science, or quantitative research methods.
 This sequence must be approved by the Women's Studies Program advisor.